yale-mgt-656-fall-2018/about/README.md

 These are bold goals and challenging to accomplish in the brief time allotted to us.
 Our greatest concern is that the technology component will be a barrier for some students.
-To ensure that this is not the case, we recorded numerous videos in which the instructors show how to complete the homework and class project.
+To ensure that this is not the case, we will record numerous videos in which the instructors show how to complete the homework and class project.
 In these videos, we discuss the different ways in which technical goals can be achieved, explicitly